A Detailed Guide To Selling A Business By Yourself & Doing A Better Job Than A Business Broker Would

 They'll list your business at one or more of these locations.
 But, and this is an important but, see our examples below showing how and why these brokers' listings often languish online for years without the business getting sold.

 Some brokers do indeed do this.
 Others are extremely lax and hardly ever reply to queries from prospective buyers.
-Brokers like these are only after your sign-up fee and know they're unlikely to sell your business and get the sale commission.
+Brokers like these are only after your sign-up fee and know they're unlikely to sell your business / get their sale commission.

 To be fair to brokers, this service is useful to many businesses who don't want staff & customers knowing the firm is for sale.
 However, there are other, free, ways to maintain your anonymity (discussed later).

-1 c) Why you should avoid using a business broker.
+1 (iii) Why you should avoid using a business broker.

 Why should small businesses (under £2m in turnover) avoid brokers?
 Several reasons: